TezRomacH/python-package-template/README.md

 make check-safety
 ```

 This command launches a `Poetry` and `Pip` integrity check as well as identifies security issues with `Safety` and `Bandit`.
-By default, the build will not crash if any of the items fails.
+By default, the build will not crash if any of the items fail.
 But you can set `STRICT=1` for the entire build, or you can configure strictness for each item separately.

 ```bash
 make check-safety STRICT=1